-MCHIP is conducting operations research to understand factors associated with stunting and to develop innovative programmatic IYCN approaches to address stunting in the Middle East.
-In Egypt, MCHIP leads a study examining factors associated with the rise in stunting levels in Lower Egypt in comparison to Upper Egypt.
-This mixed-methods, four-part study uses both qualitative and quantitative data collection methodologies to “tell the story” of stunting.
+MCHIP conducted operations research to understand factors associated with stunting and to develop innovative programmatic IYCN approaches to address stunting in the Middle East.
+In Egypt, MCHIP led a study examining factors associated with the rise in stunting levels in Lower Egypt in comparison to Upper Egypt.
+This mixed-methods, four-part study used both qualitative and quantitative data collection methodologies to “tell the story” of stunting.

-In addition, as part of the study, MCHIP is conducting a longitudinal follow-up of children from the SMART/MCHIP Egypt project to understand the relationship between growth, illnesses and infant feeding in the first of year of life.
-To learn more, click here to read a description of the study, here to learn more about preliminary analyses of study data, and here to read a blog on the MCHIP Egypt study.
+In addition, as part of the study, MCHIP conducted a longitudinal follow-up of children from the SMART/MCHIP Egypt project to understand the relationship between growth, illnesses and infant feeding in the first of year of life.
+(To learn more, click here to read a description of the study, here to learn more about preliminary analyses of study data, and here to read a blog on the MCHIP Egypt study.)

 Eight resources (see links below) from operations research highlight IYCF practices, maternal dietary practices, and the roles of health providers, grandmothers, and fathers on IYCF in Egypt.
 The reports and briefs elucidate the problem of junk food consumption and provide a practical guidance to reduce consumption of foods of low nutritive value and increase intake of locally available nutritive foods in children less than two years of age.
 Updated guidance for health providers and community workers on how to counsel mothers and their families on IYCF using tailored, culturally appropriate solutions is also included.